seanmorley15/StringManipulator/README.md

 # String Scrambler
-Scrambles a string that the user inputs
+Scrambles a string that the user inputs.

 Entrypoint: `StringScrambleRunner.java`